nanome-ai/plugin-vault/README.md

 - `-s certfile` or `--ssl-cert certfile`

   SSL certificate to be used for HTTPS.
 If port is not set, port will default to 443.
 Example: `-s ./cert.pem`

-  To generate a self signed certificate to use for local HTTPS:\
-  `openssl req -new -x509 -keyout cert.pem -out cert.pem -days 365 -nodes -subj '/CN=localhost'`

 - `-u url` or `--url url`